Buy Amazon US Buy Amazon UK

 While love compels some, others feed greed and lust into their hearths.

 A tool for the deft hand, used with magic or as a weapon, but irresponsibility leaves deep burns and promises dreadful consequences.

-ON FIRE brings to light twenty-six tales that explore this unpredictable yet beautiful element.
+ON FIRE brings to light twenty-five tales that explore this unpredictable yet beautiful element.

 Handle with care.

 She shuddered, recalling with a sickening lurch the last time he had used those words.

 “Yes, I lied.
 I could have brought the King of Kings the throne of Sheba in an hour; I could heal every filthy corpse in this room.
 But tell me,” his breath seared her neck; beads of sweat ran through the roots of her hair.
 “Tell me, what truth do I owe my captors?
 What compassion should I have for their restraint that has kept me chained?”

 His fingers closed even tighter, she could not turn, she could not stand, and she could not run.
 “I am fire, and you are clay.
 I have matched your restraint, minute for minute for a thousand years.
 Should not every flicker of my being demand I rend you all limb from limb, that I take justice for your oppression of me?”